-The East Cut is San Francisco’s fastest-growing and most exciting neighborhood.
+The East Cut is San Francisco’s fastest-growing and most exciting new neighborhood.
 For years prior to its rebirth, our area was lumped in with SOMA, South Park, South Beach, the Financial District, or the Embarcadero.
-But as our neighborhood redeveloped and came into its own, residents, businesses, and community organizations embraced a new identity to distinguish our home from the rest of the City.
+But as our neighborhood has redeveloped and come into its own, residents, businesses, and community organizations are embracing a new identity to distinguish our home from the rest of the City.

 THE EAST CUT

 This unique part of San Francisco has experienced significant change and growth in the past few decades, including the removal of the Embarcadero Freeway, the most dense concentration of new home construction in the Bay Area, and the creation of thousands of new jobs.
-The East Cut is a local effort to unite the Rincon Hill and Transbay areas under a new banner and identity befitting our neighborhood.
-While building a sense of place and pride today, the East Cut also harkens back to a time when our community was an indelible part of San Francisco .
+The East Cut is a local effort to unite the Rincon Hill, Folsom Street, and Transbay areas under a new banner and identity befitting our neighborhood.
+While building a sense of place and pride today, the East Cut also harkens back to a time when our community was an indelible part of San Francisco.

 Our home has a storied past.
 After the Gold Rush, Rincon Hill, one of the seven original hills of San Francisco, became one of the City’s most elegant and fashionable neighborhoods.
 Then in 1869, city planners decided to flatten the center of Rincon Hill along 2nd Street, creating the 2nd Street Cut.
-While the Cut facilitated commerce between downtown and the docks at South Beach, the scarred land disrupted the neighborhood and sent property values plummeting.
-By 1880 the wealthy started to leave Rincon Hill for more up-and-coming parts of San Francisco, turning the area east of the 2nd Street Cut into an inhospitable swath of industry and commerce.
+While the Cut facilitated commerce between downtown and the docks at South Beach, the change scarred the neighborhood and it lost its cachet.
+By 1880 the wealthy started to leave Rincon Hill for more up-and-coming parts of San Francisco, with the entire area east of the 2nd Street Cut evolving into a gritty swath of industry and commerce.

-The 1906 earthquake added insult to injury and leveled much of the area.
+The 1906 earthquake added insult to injury and leveled much of the sector.
 When the neighborhood was rebuilt, it was characterized by warehouses and large business operations catering to seafaring and other industries.
-The community dramatically changed its character again when the Bay Bridge opened in 1936.
-Finally, after the Loma Prieta earthquake of 1989 and the removal of the Embarcadero Freeway, city planners began to see the potential of creating a new residential neighborhood in this neglected corner of San Francisco.
+Then the community’s character dramatically changed again when the Bay Bridge opened in 1936.
+Finally, after the Loma Prieta earthquake of 1989 and the removal of the Embarcadero Freeway, city planners began to see the potential of creating a new mixed-use neighborhood in this neglected corner of San Francisco.

 THE EAST CUT TODAY